 \section{Abstract}

-Scientific simulations and observations are producing vast amounts of time-varying vector field data, making it hard to store them for archival purposes and transmit them for analysis.
-Lossy compression is considered a promising approach to reducing these data because lossless compression yields low compression ratios that barely mitigate the problem.
-However, directly applying existing lossy compression methods to time-varying vector fields may introduce undesired distortions in critical-point trajectories, a crucial feature that encodes key properties of the vector field.
-In this work, we propose an efficient lossy compression framework that exactly preserves all critical-point trajectories in time-varying vector fields.
+Scientific simulations and observations are generating massive volumes of time-varying vector field data, posing significant challenges for long-term storage and data transmission.
+Lossy compression is widely regarded as a promising approach for reducing data volume, as lossless methods typically achieve only modest compression ratios and therefore provide limited reduction.
+However, directly applying existing lossy compression techniques to time-varying vector fields can introduce undesirable distortions in critical-point trajectories, which encode essential structural properties of the underlying field.
+In this work, we present an efficient lossy compression framework that exactly preserves all critical-point trajectories in time-varying vector fields.
 Our contributions are threefold.
-First, we extend the theory for preserving critical points in space to preserving critical-point trajectories in space-time, and develop a compression framework to realize the functionality.
-Second, we propose a semi-Lagrange predictor to exploit the spatiotemporal correlations in advection-dominated regions, and combine it with the traditional Lorenzo predictor for improved compression efficiency.
-Third, we evaluate our method against state-of-the-art lossy and lossless compressors using four real-world scientific datasets.
-Experimental results demonstrate that the proposed method delivers up to 124.48$\times$ compression ratios while effectively preserving all critical-point trajectories.
-This compression ratio is up to 56.07$\times$ higher than that of the best lossless compressors, and none of the existing lossy compressors can preserve all critical-point trajectories at similar compression ratios.
+First, we extend the theory of critical-point preservation from the spatial domain to space-time and develop a corresponding compression framework to guarantee trajectory preservation.
+Second, we introduce a semi-Lagrangian predictor to more effectively exploit spatiotemporal correlations in advection-dominated regions, and integrate it with the classical Lorenzo predictor to further improve compression efficiency.
+Third, we evaluate the proposed approach against state-of-the-art lossy and lossless compressors on four real-world scientific datasets.
+Experimental results show that our method achieves compression ratios of up to $124.48\times$ while effectively preserving all critical-point trajectories.
+This compression ratio is up to $56.07\times$ higher than the best-performing lossless compressors.
+In contrast, none of the existing lossy compressors can preserve all critical-point trajectories at comparable compression ratios.